encoredev/encore/docs/observability/logging.md

 seotitle: Use structured logging to understand your application
 seodesc: Learn how to use structured logging, a combination of free-form log messages and type-safe key-value pairs, to understand your backend application's behavior.
 title: Logging
+subtitle: Structured logging helps you understand your application
 ---

-Encore provides built-in support for **Structured Logging**, meaning log messages that combine a free-form log message with structured and type-safe key-value pairs.
-This powerful combination enables straightforward, ad-hoc analysis of what your application is doing, in a way that is easy for a computer to parse and analyze.
+Encore offers built-in support for Structured Logging, which combines a free-form log message with structured and type-safe key-value pairs.
+This enables straightforward analysis of what your application is doing, in a way that is easy for a computer to parse, analyze, and index.
+This makes it simple to quickly filter and search through logs.

-Structured logging also enables the logs to be easily indexed, meaning they can be quickly filtered and searched through to find all logs that match a particular query.

-Encore’s logging support is fully integrated with the built-in [Distributed Tracing](/docs/observability/tracing) functionality.
-This means that all logs you emit automatically become included in the active trace.
+Encore’s logging is integrated with the built-in [Distributed Tracing](/docs/observability/tracing) functionality, and all logs are automatically included in the active trace.
 This dramatically simplifies debugging of your application.

 ## Usage
 First, import `encore.dev/rlog` in your package.
-Then simply call one of the package methods `Info`, `Warn`, `Error`, or `Debug`.
+Then simply call one of the package methods `Info`, `Error`, or `Debug`.
 For example:

 ```go
 rlog.Info("log message",